-- The Centers for Medicare and Medicaid Services (CMS) should prioritize coverage determinations for any Food and Drug Administration (FDA-approved non-narcotic treatment for pain management, so that the patients can access these alternatives without concern about cost reimbursement. - Institute on Drug Abuse (NIDA) geared toward broad research and development of alternatives to deal with pain, including both medication and non-medication based treatments.
+- The Centers for Medicare and Medicaid Services (CMS) should prioritize coverage determinations for any Food and Drug Administration (FDA-approved non-narcotic treatment for pain management, so that the patients can access these alternatives without concern about cost reimbursement. - The federal government should increase funding to the National Institute on Drug Abuse (NIDA) geared toward broad research and development of alternatives to deal with pain, including both medication and non-medication based treatments.
 This research should be undertaken in collaboration with the Food and Drug Administration (FDA), to help these developments get to market rapidly. - CMS should encourage and allow FDA-approved tamper proof formulations of opioid pain pills to be substituted by a pharmacist for equivalent medications when available under the prescription drug benefits of Medicare and Medicaid. - Congress should give FDA the authority to more rapidly approve opioid drug formulations that are abuse-deterrent and ensure that any generic drugs that are seeking approval based on a prior approval of an abuse deterrent drug are also resistant to abuse.